Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 ## 2. Updates Timeline.
 > 0.4 **2021-05-17**
+> > Added overline styling to recipe names.<br>
-> > added text on the frontpage to lead users towards functionality on the page.
+> > added text on the frontpage to lead users towards functionality on the page.<br>
-> > Added toast callback with information about the toast button to be re-clickable
+> > Added toast callback with information about the toast button to be re-clickable.<br>
-> > Added allergens button with toast to display information to what which icon means.
+> > Added allergens button with toast to display information to what which icon means.<br>
 > > removed allergens tooltipped JQuery as it was no longer used.<br>
 > > added footer text, links and color to match the rest of the page<br>
 > > Included a footer<br>